symbuzzer/chopin-global-flasher/README.md

 NOTES:
 - Works all MIUI fastboot roms included 14,13 and 12 stable, beta and dev builds.
 Also works with VIETSUB and XIAOMI.EU custom roms.
 - Device should be bootloader unlocked
+- Don't lock bootloader if you flashed another rom except official MIUI firmware for device region!
 - You can download Android Platform Tools from: https://developer.android.com/studio/releases/platform-tools